Dementia Friendly Newcastle

 Libraries

-Newcastle City Library and Community Hub have a Tovertafel (magic table in English) .The Tovertafel projects animations onto table surfaces where people can interact with the light by moving their arms and hands.
+Newcastle City Library have a Tovertafel (magic table in English) .The Tovertafel projects animations onto table surfaces where people can interact with the light by moving their arms and hands.
 The light interactive games have been developed for people living with dementia and other disabilities.
 If you would like a demonstration or to book a session please email the date and time to [email protected] to check for availability.

 Jesmond Library have dementia information and books.
 They also run activities.